christian-korneck/flamenco-temp1/FEATURES.md

 - [x] Implement `frames-to-video` command.
 - [x] Implement `move-directory` command.
 - [ ] Refactor CLI-running code by analyzing the current Blender and FFmpeg commands.
+- [ ] Re-queueing of task at shutdown of the main context (i.e. when pressing Ctrl+C).
+Since the context is closed, everything shuts down, but then it's too late to cleanly communicate to the Manager that the current task should be requeued.

 ## Both